In this overview, I’ll cover some of the top Wix alternatives – and help you choose the right one, based on your needs.

 SITE123 offers a simplified website building experience – and that’s why I heavily recommend it to the beginners.

-In almost every respect, SITE123 is more user-friendly than Wix.
+In almost every respect, SITE123 is better than Wix when it comes to user-friendliness.
 The difference between the two is obvious the second you open an account with SITE123.
 At first, you’ll be asked about what kind of website you want to make.
 After you add a few key details, SITE123 will automatically generate a template for you.

 They call it “artificial intelligence”.
 I call it “using a quiz to get you the right template”.